JaDevGuy/pull-request-diff-copy/pull-request-diff-copy/readme.md

 ### Feature

-* TFS and VSTS with Windows Build Agents (Linux build agent support is coming soon)
+* TFS and VSTS with Windows Build Agents & Linux Build Agents (You need to use task with 'Cross Platform’, the original task is left in the list for backward compatibility)
 * Branch and Fork
 * Diffed file list and generate diff.txt for later usage